Arshardh/resort-listing-js/README.md

 # resort-listing-js
-A site listing resorts including an advance search
+A site listing resorts including a advance search

 ## Screenshot